-He has led several tours in the East African region for Avian Safaris and Bird Uganda Safaris and has been to other destinations like Namibia with his friends of Batis Birding Safaris, Madagascar, South Africa and the USA with Tropical Birding Tours.
+He has led several tours in the East African region for Avian Safaris, served as the head guide at Bird Uganda Safaris and has been to other destinations like Namibia with his friends of Batis Birding Safaris, Madagascar, South Africa and the USA with Tropical Birding Tours.

 This fanatical naturalist loves spending time with his beautiful family when not doing tours just like he enjoys showing people birds in the field.